Stefan Skrbo: Career

+WSG Tirol

 Skrbo is a product of the youth academies of Jenbach, Schwaz, AKA Tirol, DFI Bad Aibling and Tirol.
 He began his senior career with the reserves of Tirol in 2018.
 He was promoted to their senior team on 23 June 2021.
 He made his professional debut with Tirol in a 3–1 Austrian Football Bundesliga loss to FC Red Bull Salzburg on 11 September 2021.

+Spartak Trnava

+On 17 June 2025, it was announced by FC Spartak Trnava that the Austrian would be joining on a free transfer.
+He made his debut for Spartak in the first round of the Europa League qualification in a 1:0 loss to BK Häcken, coming on as a substitute in the 86” minute for Michal Ďuriš.
+He made his league debut in a 3:0 win over MFK Ružomberok, starting the match.

+Škrbo scored his debut goal for Spartak in a 5:1 win over Hibernians F.C. on 31 July 2025, increasing the score line to 2:0 in Spartak’s favour.
+He also assisted the 3rd goal scored by Michal Tomič. Škrbo scored his first league goals in a 4–1 win over KFC Komárno, netting in two goals.

 International career

-Skrbo is a youth international for Austria, having represented the Austria U21s once in November 2021.
+Skrbo was a youth international for Austria, having represented the Austria U21s once in November 2021.

+Personal life

+Škrbo was born in Austria, but his parents come from the Bosnian Serb part of Bosnia.